tigerfarm/arduino/Altair101/READMEuserGuide.md

 + RESET         If in RUN mode, set the program counter to zero and continue running from there.

 If in WAIT mode, do the following.

 + SINGLE up     Run one machine instruction cycle.
-+ SINGLE down   Decrement the program counter and display the program counter address and the data byte at that address.
++ SINGLE down   Decrement the program counter and display the program counter address and data byte.
-+ EXAMINE       Examine a data byte specified bye Address toggles.
++ EXAMINE       Examine a data byte specified by the Address toggles.
                   1. Use the Address toggles to set the address.
                   2. Flip EXAMINE sets the program counter to Address toggles.
-                  3. Display the address in the Address lights.
+                  3. Displays the address in the Address lights.
-                  4. Display the address data byte in the Data lights.
+                  4. Displays the address data byte in the Data lights.
 + EXAMINE NEXT  Increment the program counter and display the program counter address and the data byte at that address.
 + DEPOSIT       Deposit Data toggle values into the current address.
 + DEPOSIT NEXT  Increment the program counter and deposit Data toggle values into the program counter address.